 For design options, all three have good options with different “flavors.”

 WordPress.com has a wide choice of click and go themes.
 Squarespace has a wide freedom and good designs with a smaller premium theme selection.

 Self-hosted WordPress offers unlimited choice & control, which is great, but can create problems of its own with quality control, security and/or code conflicts.

 Technical & Customization Features

 The technical feature set illustrates the control/convenience tradeoff spectrum better than anything with these three options.

-WordPress.com has the highest amount of control (no scripts and no FTP access) but also has the most convenient setup.
+WordPress.com holds the highest amount of control (no scripts and no FTP access) but also has the most convenient setup.
 It has built-in features that simply work.
 And the features that most users need/want are there.

 Squarespace offers more control than WordPress.com but still is not open-ended.
-You can make many changes, add scripts and tweak many technical settings.
+You can make many changes, add scripts, and tweak many technical settings.